 If you’ve been thinking about how to help your kids in this situation, you’ve probably done the calculations.
-The average home price in Canada, as of February 2019, was $460,000.1 First-time homebuyers must come up with a 5% minimum down payment, which would work out to $23,000.
+The average home price in Canada, as of March 2021, was more than $600,000, higher in Canada’s urban areas.1 First-time homebuyers must come up with a 5% minimum for the first $500,000, plus 10% on the portion of the purchase price above that, which works out to an average down payment of $35,000.
 However, in Canada’s largest urban centres, where house prices are higher and markets more competitive, it’s not uncommon for first-time homebuyers to be on-the-hook for down payments of up to $50,000.

 Helping your kids enter the home market is one way you can give them a financial leg up in an increasingly expensive world.
 But how parents give kids money for homes could be as important as how much they give, says Alberings.
 You want to choose a method that makes sense for you and doesn’t endanger your own financial future.
 Once the decision is made to give funds to your kids — a decision both parents and kids must ponder carefully — parents must navigate a bundle of ownership, legal, financial, and even relationship issues.

 For instance, one top-of-mind question for parents is, how can you protect the $50,000 they are thinking of passing over the kitchen table from becoming part of a divorce settlement or being lost to creditors?
 According to family law legislation in various provinces, the equity of a family home is generally divided between spouses in case of a marital breakdown.
 If the son or daughter is in a relationship, mom and dad may want to hope for the best when transferring money but plan for the worst possible outcome.

 Here are four options parents can consider before picking up the cheque book.

 1. A loan from the bank of Mom and Dad